 What Is Subclinical Acne?

-Causes and Prevention of Subclinical Acne
+Causes of Subclinical Acne

 Subclinical acne is caused by many of the same triggers as other forms of acne.
 They are as follows:

-- Hormones: Speaking of stress, Green says that it can cause the body to produce hormones such as cortisol, adrenal androgens, neuropeptides, and cytokines—all of which trigger and inflame the sebaceous glands.
+- Hormones: Speaking of stress, Dr. Green says that it can cause the body to produce hormones such as cortisol, adrenal androgens, neuropeptides, and cytokines—all of which trigger and inflame the sebaceous glands.
 “These hormones can cause increased inflammation and histamine release which causes an increase in sebum production, causing acne formation,” she explains.

-- Diet: If you regularly consume dairy products or processed foods high in sugar and carbs, Green says you might be asking for a breakout of any nature—not just subclinical acne.
+- Diet: If you regularly consume dairy products or processed foods high in sugar and carbs, Dr. Green says you might be asking for a breakout of any nature—not just subclinical acne.
 As a result, if you find that your skin is producing more skin-colored bumps than usual or has developed one for the first time ever, it may be time to reevaluate your food choices.

-Wash With a Salicylic Acid Cleanser
+Cleanse Your Face With Salicylic Acid

 Incorporate a Retinoid Into Your Routine

-“Retinoids are a first-line treatment for all types of acne, both non-inflammatory and inflammatory,” she explains.
+“Retinoids are a first-line treatment for all types of acne, both non-inflammatory and inflammatory,” Chang explains.
 “Retinoids, like adapalene, normalize skin cell turnover to reduce clogged pores and reduce inflammation.”
-Adapalene, specifically, can be used to treat both non-inflammatory acne like comedones and blackheads and inflammatory acne like papules and cysts.
-“This makes adapalene stand out from other acne ingredients, which often only treat certain types of acne,”Chang says.
+Adapalene, specifically, can be used to treat both non-inflammatory acne like comedones and blackheads and inflammatory acne like papules and cysts: “This makes adapalene stand out from other acne ingredients, which often only treat certain types of acne,”Chang says.
 “Like other retinoids, adapalene may cause dry skin, peeling, redness, itching, or burning.”
 That said, Chang says it’s typically better tolerated than other retinoids.